sbogucki12/SpaASMR2018/README.md

 + After very nearly breaking everything, I had to roll back to last commit, rebuild all User databases.
 + Add AspNetUsersId as foreign key to the FavoriteVideos Join Table.
 Via SQL.
 + Fixed the favorites action.
 Updated the favorites view.
 Most everything is working.

+**Day Nine (March 16, 2018)**
++ Added Ajax link to each video to save to user's list of favorites.
++ Added alert that pops up when video is successfully added to favorites.

 ## Credit